Installing Custom Apps on iOS and Android Devices

 See this article for information on app configuration settings.

-Note: custom uploaded .apk Android apps are supported on Android 10 and below, however end users will likely need to accept a "Do you want to install this application?" prompt.
-The recommendation to push custom apps for modern Android (11+) is to use the Google Play Store private or public app method, as this is the supported method per Google.
-This way, the apps can be pushed as Google Play Store apps via SM and install silently on modern Android OS.
+Note: With custom uploaded .apk apps, end users may need to accept an additional prompt (e.g. "Do you want to install this application?").
+The ability to install apps may also require devices to allow unknown sources, which can be enabled from a SM profile or manually on device by enabling developer mode.
+To avoid these constraints, the recommendation for modern Android (11+) is to use the Google Play Store private or public app method, as this is the supported method per Google.
+Using this method the apps can be pushed as Google Play Store apps via SM and install silently.